wadmp/wadmp.github.io/src/gen3/explanations/2fa/README.md

 ## Enable 2FA

-You are able to activate 2FA in the *Company Edit Form*.
+You can activate 2FA in the *Company Edit Form*.

 ![2FA](./fa1.png "2fA")

-After it is turned on, you can configure a 2FA using your Auth application.
+After turning it on, you can configure a 2FA using your Auth application.

-**Important Notice:** Enabling 2FA will add an extra option “Service Account” (in user's permissions settings) so company admins are able to enable/disable this feature for users in a company having 2FA enabled (this will allow users to use the scripts even if they have 2FA enabled otherwise they will not be able to).
+**Important Notice:** Enabling 2FA will add an extra option, “Service Account” (in the user's permissions settings), so company admins can enable/disable this feature for users in a company having 2FA enabled (this will allow users to use the scripts even if they have 2FA enabled otherwise they will not be able to).

 ![Enable 2FA](./2fa.png "Enable 2fA")

-When you enable 2FA for a company all users will be forced to setup the 2FA after they login, they will not be able to use the system until they complete the 2FA setup.
+When you enable 2FA for a company, all users will be forced to set up the 2FA after they log in.
+They cannot use the system until they complete the 2FA setup.

 ## 2FA Login

-Once you have downloaded the application, you need to scan the QR code or enter the given code manually.
+Once you have downloaded the application, you must scan the QR code or enter the given code manually.

 ![2FA app](./fa3.png "2fA app")